Only Smart People May Pass

 - Banjo-Kazooie's final level is a board game.
 It practically lampshades this trope, asking questions about various events in the game as well as matching sound effects and jingles to what they mean.

-- At one point in Dragon Age: Origins, the character must complete a relatively easy puzzle using party members to stand on plates to create a bridge to reach the ashes of the prophet Andraste.
+- At one point, the character must complete a relatively easy puzzle using party members to stand on plates to create a bridge to reach the ashes of the prophet Andraste.
 If Alistair is in your party, he'll comment on this:

 - Leliana also jokes about how you may have to "all join hands and sing a happy song to get across."

 - That quest also has a room full of spirits who give you riddles and attack you if you answer incorrectly.
 Some of them will let you off if you admit you can't answer - emphasis on some.

 - In the Dragon Age II DLC Mark of the Assassin, the vaults of Chateau Haine are like this.
 Normal people keep their valuables safe with locks and, perhaps, guards.
 Duke Prosper prefers to use puzzles.